spigotdesign/expressbar/readme.txt

 == Installation ==

-1. Upload `dw-promobar` to the `/wp-content/plugins/` directory
+1. Upload `expressbar` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Log In to your WordPress Dashboard and go to menu `Dashboard > dw-promobar > Settings` to setting ExpressBar
+3. Log In to your WordPress Dashboard and go to menu `Dashboard > Settings > Expressbar` to configure Expressbar

 == Screenshots ==
 1. Back-end settings
 2. Front-end appearance

 == Changelog ==

-= 1.0.4 =
-- New: Allow add a background image.
-- Fix: Minor bugs.

-= 1.0.3 =
-- New: Allow to Close ExpressBar.
-- New: Hide ExpressBar based on screen sizes.
-- New: Show promobar based on pages.

-= 1.0.2 =
-- Fixed: Display wrong time when the countdown time greater than 100 days.

-= 1.0.1 =
-- Fixed: Can not see preview in admin.
-- Tweak: Change UI in admin setting.

 = 1.0.0 =
 - The first version of ExpressBar